 What if Titanic photos were retouched by editors, how does this portray the great ship?
 A rare photo may show this is just what happened!

 I was fortunate enough to restore a rare photo of the Titanic from an avid collector of Titanic Memorabilia.
-He has allowed me to use this photo in this blog post as it shows the now famous Titanic photo of “letting go the rope” at Southampton docks, in an altogether different light.
+He has allowed me to use this photo in this blog post as it shows the now-famous Titanic photo of “letting go the rope” at Southampton docks, in an altogether different light.

 You may have seen this image on many websites, for sale or even on museum walls.
 It normally depicts a scene of what looks like a clear crisp April morning but was that exactly how it was and was the great ship so romantic looking?
-If in doubt simply Google the image and you’ll see what i mean.
+If in doubt simply Google the image and you’ll see what I mean.
 Here is a quick example.

-Versions of this photo in the press and public eye show a cleaner, more romantic version, with cleaner plumes of smoke, perhaps more like we imagined them to be, like a quaint cottage in a landscape painting with a gentle whiff of smoke from the chimney.
+Versions of this photo in the press and public eye show a cleaner, more romantic version, with cleaner plumes of smoke, perhaps more like we imagined them to be, as a quaint cottage in a landscape painting with a gentle whiff of smoke from the chimney.

 This article is solely the opinion of the author.